ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A dot child selector has a key known as a dot child name or a single asterisk (`*`).

-A dot child name corresponds to a name in a JSON object.
+A dot child name corresponds to a name in a object.

 ~~~~ abnf
 selector = dot-child              ; see below for alternatives